junxit/us-congress-bills-110/bill.md

 - Whereas hundreds of volunteers took time from their daily lives to help ensure that evacuated families are sheltered, clothed, fed, and emotionally comforted through this traumatic event;
 - Whereas it is clear that the continued commitment and heroism exhibited by firefighters have saved countless lives, homes, and businesses;
 - Whereas the people of California and the nation recognize that the dedication of firefighters will remain steadfast throughout the ongoing efforts; and
-- Whereas a major Federal disaster declaration was issued on Ocober 24, 2007: Now, therefore, be it
+- Whereas a major Federal disaster declaration was issued on October 24, 2007: Now, therefore, be it

 That the House of Representatives—